praxis/praxis/reference/traits.md

 ## Declaring a Trait

 Traits are defined and registered through the ApiDefinition singleton.
-A trait definition requires a name and a block of DSL elements.
+A trait definition requires a globally unique name and a block of DSL elements.
 The block is used to instantiate an instance of the `Trait` class that is registered on the ApiDefinition singleton with the given name.